Frequently Asked Questions

 To be clear.
 We are not launching a new ministry, but simply a new look.
 Same walk with a new set of clothes.
 Ever true to our roots.

 Yes.
-As we are rebranding, some of our key goals are to remain an accredited affiliation with Adult and Teen Challenge USA and to maintain continuity with roots of where we came from and who we are.
+As we are rebranding, we are continuing to remain affiliated with and accredited by Adult and Teen Challenge USA and are maintaining continuity with the roots of where we came from and who we are.

 First and foremost, no one is ever denied admission solely for financial reasons.